coffee2code/html-special-characters-helper/readme.txt

 3. A screenshot of the HTML Special Characters admin widget after "Help?" is clicked
 4. A screenshot of the HTML Special Characters admin widget when the mouse is hovering over one of the special characters.
 The hover text that appears shows the HTML entity encoding for the character as well as the name of the character

 == Changelog ==

 = 1.6 =
+* Extract all inline JavaScript into add_admin_js() and output via admin_print_footer_scripts action
+* Extract all inline CSS into add_admin_css()
+* Only output CSS on the add/edit post/page pages
+* Remove all references to $for (which was context variable that lingered from former rte popup)
 * Remove JavaScript related to inserting text into editor and just use send_to_editor()
-* Change the "Toggle more?" link to "See more"/"See less" (JavaScript toggles between the two as appropriate)
+* Change the 'Toggle more?' link to 'See more'/'See less' (JavaScript toggles between the two as appropriate)
 * Move hooking of actions out of constructor and into class's admin_init()
+* Rename add_css() to add_admin_css()
+* Assign object instance to global variable, $c2c_html_special_characters_helper, to allow for external manipulation
+* Rename class from 'HTMLSpecialCharactersHelper' to 'c2c_HTMLSpecialCharactersHelper'
+* Don't define class unless within admin section
 * Note compatibility with WP 3.0+
 * Minor code reformatting (spacing)
 * Remove documentation and instructions from top of plugin file (all of that and more are contained in readme.txt)
-* Add PHPDoc
+* Add PHPDoc documentation
 * Add package info to top of file
 * Update copyright date
 * Add Upgrade Notice section to readme.txt